 View the Grant Reporting Requirements for information on your responsibilities regarding your current grant.

 Before applying for funding, DEED members may explore potential projects and partnership opportunities with industry vendors that are Association corporate associate members.
 Use the DEED Idea Exchange.

-It can also be helpful to use the DEED Project Database, our storehouse of current and completed DEED project reports, to learn what other projects have been completed on your topic of interest.
+It can also be helpful to use the DEED Project Database, a storehouse of current and completed DEED project reports, to learn what projects have been completed or are underway on your topic of interest.
 Perhaps your project idea has already been supported by DEED and the knowledge you seek is in a completed report.

 The online grant application process is quick and easy so that small utilities with limited staff and resources can apply.
 Applications are due February 15 and August 15 each year.
 To get access to the grant application, or for questions, email us at [email protected] or call 202-467-2900.

 Student scholarships awarded through DEED help your utility attract new talent and enhance your profile in the community.
 You can help students earn valuable work experience, financial support, and college credits.